-A great deal of discussion has occurred in recent years about the Millennial Generation.
-This generation has recently reached adulthood, and its unique perspective has been cause for question and concerns about the future of society.
+A great deal of discussion has occurred in recent years about the Millennial generation.
+This generation has recently reached adulthood, and its unique perspective has caused questions and concerns about the future of society.

-In the church, the most disturbing trend among Millennials is the rapidity with which they are abandoning the faith of their parents and the rampant secularization of society which is occurring.
+One of the most disturbing trends among Millennials is the speed at which they are abandoning the faith of their parents and the rampant secularization of society.
 What is causing this mass exodus, and how might it be stopped?

 In his latest book, Forensic Faith, author J. Warner Wallace suggests the cause and the solution to this Christian concern.

 Wallace has quickly risen to prominence in the community of Christian voices because of his entirely unique approach to defending the faith.
 As a former atheist, the story of Wallace’s conversion to Christianity is intriguing, and the method by which he converted is the same method by which he continues to defend the Christian worldview.

 Having spent most of his life as a police detective, and a good portion of that in cold case forensics, Jim uses the same skills he employed to crack homicide cases in order to prove the truths of the Bible.

 Since there is no direct evidence for the resurrection of Jesus or the existence of God, Jim is able to form a very robust circumstantial case using the same abductive reasoning that cold case homicide detectives use to convict criminals.

 In his first book, Cold Case Christianity, Jim showed through the eyewitness accounts of the Gospels, as well as other contemporary sources from the first century, that the resurrection of Christ was all but a historical certainty.
 In his second book, God’s Crime Scene, he used abductive reasoning to show the existence of God.